 The ACR does not give an ending age for mammography.
-This might need to be discussed with your doctor.
+Please discuss this with your doctor.

 Many deodorants use aluminum products as part of the composition of the deodorant.
 This aluminum can be detected on the mammogram images and interfere with the evaluation of your breast tissue.

 You will not be asked to wear a paper gown for your procedure.
-We have soft cotton gowns, pants, and robes.
+We have soft cotton gowns, pants, and robes for your comfort.

 Yes, please bring a list of your medications if you have one available as this may be very helpful to the technologist and/or nurse assisting in your procedure.

 NPO means nothing by mouth meaning NOTHING to eat or drink prior to your procedure.
-If any questions or concerns, you may call PDI and ask to speak to a technologist in that dept.
+If you have any questions or concerns, please call Premier and ask to speak to a technologist in that dept.

 Your physician evaluates the imaging options based on your symptoms to determine the appropriate test for you.
 The MRI scan of the head is superior to the CT scan of the head, except in cases of trauma to the head or suspected bleeding in the head.

 Yes.
 The ACR website is www.ACR.org.
 Click on Patient Info at the top of the page.
 This link will allow you to look up the facility’s accreditation according to modality, state, city and zip.
 Please type zip code 38501 for to see Premier’s Accreditations as it will only list the facility closest to that specific zip code.

 A board certified Radiologist here at Premier will dictate a report that is then faxed to your physician’s office.
 You may personally request a copy of your report and or images on a CD at any time free of charge.
 Your ordering physician will review the results of the procedure with you.